keent/nodejs-templates/README.md

-# NodeJS 12 projects from Scratch
+# NodeJS 12 project templates
 Browse each folder for the definitions